MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-teams-in-modern-portal.md

 - **Channels** - a count of all channels in the team, including the default General channel.
 - **Team members** - a count of total users, including owners, guests, and members from your tenant.
 - **Owners** - a count of owners for this team.
-- **Guests** - a count of Azure Active Directory B2B guest users who are members of this team.
+- **Guests** - a count of Azure Active Directory B2B guests who are members of this team.
 - **Privacy** - the Visibility/AccessType of the backing Microsoft 365 group.
 - **Status** - the Archived or Active status for this team.
 Learn more about archiving teams in [Archive or restore a team](https://support.office.com/article/archive-or-restore-a-team-dc161cfd-b328-440f-974b-5da5bd98b5a7).
 - **Description** - the description of the backing Microsoft 365 group.